umarmughal824/micromasters/README.md

     The base URL where the LMS server is running on your machine.
     **Linux Users** use ``http://localhost:18000``,
-    **MacOS Users** The MicroMasters container won't be able to reach the LMS container without a name.
+    **OSX Users** The MicroMasters container won't be able to reach the LMS container without a name.
 Use ``http://edx.devstack.lms:18000`` and make sure `edx.devstack.lms` is configured to point to 127.0.0.1 in your `/etc/hosts` file.
 The LMS server runs on port ``18000`` by default.